devlooped/SponsorLink/docs/github.md

 provides a REST API to issue sponsor manifests.
 The sync tool makes no additional assumptions about the backend other than:

-1. It provides a `/sync` endpoint that accepts a `Authorization: Bearer [token]` header with an access token obtained by authenticating with the sponsorable's GitHub OAuth app.
+1. It provides a `/me` endpoint that accepts a `Authorization: Bearer [token]` header with an access token obtained by authenticating with the sponsorable's GitHub OAuth app.
 1. It returns a signed sponsor manifest in the [standard format](spec.md) with the required claims that can be verified against the public key provided in the `sponsorlink.jwt` sponsorable manifest.
 1. The returned manifest contains `roles` for the user, determined based on the token provided.

-Optional endpoints the backend can provide:
-1. `/me` endpoint that returns the user's profile and claims, useful for testing the authentication and configuration.
-1. `/pub` endpoint that returns the Base64-encoded public key
-1. `/jwk` endpoint that returns the sponsorable manifest in the [standard format](spec.md)
-1. `/version` endpoint that returns the backend version
-1. `/delete` endpoint that removes all traces of the authenticated user from the backend

 {: .highlight }
-The backend reference implementation provides all the optional endpoints.
+The `/me` is implemented to allow interactive browsing to the backend URL to test the authentication and configuration.
+Tools must specify an `Accept: application/jwt` header to get the sponsor manifest in JWT format, otherwise the response will be in JSON format with mostly the same information plus the GitHub authentication user claims.

+For manifest validation, a tool or client can append the `/jwt` endpoint to the issuer's base URL to get the the full sponsorable manifest in the [standard format](spec.md), from which the public key can be extracted and used to verify the signature of a cached sponsor manifest.
+Alternatively, the `/jwk` endpoint can be used to get the public key in JWK format (basically to get just the `sub_jwk` claim from the full sponsorable manifest).

 To deploy and configure the backend: